-Liquid speed: A congestion fee for low-latency exchanges
+Liquid speed: A micro-burst fee for low-latency exchanges

 European Finance Association 2020 Helsinki

-Keywords: high-frequency trading, trade surges, congestion pricing, market design
+Keywords: high-frequency trading, latency arbitrage, dynamic pricing, market design, FinTech

 JEL Classification: G10, G14, G23